neoforged/Documentation/docs/resources/index.md

 Both resource and data packs normally require a [`pack.mcmeta` file][packmcmeta], this was also the case in past Forge versions.
 However, NeoForge generates these at runtime for you, so you don't need to worry about it anymore.

+If you are confused about the format of something, an easy way to change that is to have a look at the vanilla resources.
+Your NeoForge development environment not only contains vanilla code, but also vanilla resources.
+They can be found in the External Resources section (IntelliJ)/Project Libraries section (Eclipse), under the name `ng_dummy_ng.net.minecraft:client:client-extra:<version>` (for Minecraft resources) or `ng_dummy_ng.net.neoforged:neoforge:<version>` (for NeoForge resources).

 ## Assets

 _See also: [Resource Packs][mcwikiresourcepacks] on the [Minecraft Wiki][mcwiki]_